rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type DeleteVolumeGroupMountInput.
 - Returns AsyncRequestStatus.
+### deregisterprivatecontainerregistry
+Deregister the Private Container Registry (PCR) for an Exocompute account.

+- There is a single argument of type DeregisterPrivateContainerRegistryInput.
+- Returns System.String.
 ### disablesupportuseraccess
 Disables a Rubrik Support representative's access to the customer's account.